pstackebrandt/BlazorExamples2/scripts/deployment/DEPLOYMENT.md

 Before you begin, ensure you have the following installed and configured:

 1. **PowerShell**: The deployment script is a PowerShell script (`.ps1`).
 2. **Azure CLI**: You must have the Azure CLI installed.
-You can find installation instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+You can find installation instructions in the [Azure CLI installation instructions](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 3. **Azure Login**: You need to be logged into your Azure account through the CLI.
 Run the following command and follow the prompts:

     ```sh